 Project, an attachment parenting/unschooling counselor, and a

 for the Prevention of Cruelty to Children).
 She is also a member

-of the advisory boards of Holistic Moms Network,
+of the advisory boards of Holistic Moms Network, Child-Friendly

-the Heart and the bilingual children's
+Parenting From the Heart and the bilingual children's

 - Published works

-Alice Miller's Breaking Down the Wall of Silence,
+Alice Miller's Breaking Down the Wall of Silence, (New